lanesky/kubernetes-walk-through/docs/01-prerequisites.md

 ## Jenkins CI server

-We are going to build a pipeline for deploying application.
+We are going to build a pipeline for deploying the application.
 Check the [documentation](https://jenkins.io) for installation or use an existing one.